Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Here are some other common factors influencing the price of your M&A advisory:

-As I hinted at before, no two M&A advisory costs are the same.
+As I hinted at before, no two M&A advisor fees are the same.
 Even the standard fee a firm charges you will vary depending on these four factors:

 Let me explain.